fabioformosa/quartz-manager/README.md

 Open the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects) to take a look at the plan of Quartz Manager.
 Currently this project might be useful to look how to import Quartz Library in a spring boot application.
 For this purpose, browse the folder `quartz-manager-parent/quartz-manager-api`.
 We're just working to create a library, from project `quartz-manager-parent/quartz-manager-api`, to be imported in your spring boot where you have your job to be scheduled.

-The project [Quartz-Manager Demo](https://github.com/fabioformosa/quartz-manager-demo) is an example of how-to:
+Take a loot to the project [Quartz-Manager Demo](https://github.com/fabioformosa/quartz-manager-demo), it is an example of how-to:
- * import the quartz-manager-api library
+ * import the quartz-manager-api library in your webapp
  * include the quartz-manager frontend (angular based) through a webjar
- * set the application.yml
+ * set properties into the application.yml
- * add secure layer to allow the API only to logged users
+ * add a secure layer to allow the API only to logged users
  * schedule a custom job (a dummy `hello world`)

- **NB**: In few days, we'll release the library jar of quartz-manager into the maven central repo.
+ **NB: In few days, we'll release the library jar of quartz-manager into the maven central repo.**

 Next steps in the roadmap are:
 * to add a persistent layer to save all job setup.